-LSJ Engineering was commissioned by Stoneforce to build a vertical extension in Cowcross Street, London, in 2018.
+Stoneforce commissioned LSJ Engineering to build a vertical extension in Cowcross Street, London, in 2018.
 We fitted a cantilevered staircase on the same job.

 - Client: Stoneforce